anushaporeddy030697/student_internship_management/README.md

 04/10/23-- Done with name validations in Search funationality like job description should be A-Z characters, salary should be positive integers, experience should is not greater than two digit positive integers, etc.

+04/14/23-- Need to work on UI pages of apply jobs page in student and post job page in Company

 </a></p>

 ** Manikanta Arumilli **